Why I love perennials

 My dark winter nights are generally spent curled next to a fire devouring every seed catalog that can fit into my mailbox.
 Dreaming of the tomatoes, peas, and corn I’ll plant in the spring helps me survive the blistering cold winter here in New Hampshire.

 "While I’m planting seeds and waiting for that first tender head of lettuce, I have glorious asparagus spears pushing through the still chilled soil, screaming to be eaten."

-One of the best things about perennials is they stay put as the winter bears down on them, feeding the soil with large amounts of organic matter as their leaves decompose.
-The decomposition of plants releases nutrients back into the soil and produces humus, a carbon-rich molecule that makes up the dark topsoil in your garden.
-The creation of humus increases soil fertility and stores carbon underground.
-It is so stable it can stay in the soil for hundreds of years.
+The fact that perennials stay put when the winter bears down allows them to nourish the soil.
+As their leaves decompose they release nutrients back into the soil and produce humus, a carbon-rich molecule that makes up the dark topsoil in your garden.
+The creation of humus increases soil fertility and stores carbon underground in a form so stable it can stay in the soil for hundreds of years.

 Acadia Tucker has had a life-long love affair with plants.
 She received her BA in Environmental Science from Pitzer College and a Masters in Land and Water Systems from the University of British Columbia.
 Currently based in New Hampshire, she grows hops to support locally sourced craft beer in New England.

 This is the first in our series of radical gardening, or how to grow food to help the planet.
 To find out more about growing your own perennials.
 Check out our Perennial Profiles.